kibuchijw/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 	* Displays `FizzBuzz` when number is a multiple of 3 and 5
 	* Displays `Fizz` when number is a multiple of 3
 	* Displays `Buzz` when number is a multiple of 5
+### 11. Read and cut
+* Bash script that displays the contents of the file `/etc/passwd`
+	* Script should only display:
+		* username
+		* user id
+		* Home directory path for the user